-Normally when people think of workers’ compensation, they think of serious injuries in physically demanding jobs.
+Usually, when people think of workers’ compensation, they think of severe injuries in physically demanding jobs.
 On the contrary, people in all fields and industries can incur injuries on the job that qualifies for workers’ compensation.
-Workers’ compensation insurance is coverage that is designed to help employees recover from injuries sustained in the workplace.
+Workers’ compensation insurance is coverage designed to help employees recover from injuries sustained in the workplace.
 According to the Bureau of Labor Statistics, the private industry reported 2.7 million nonfatal workplace-related injuries and illnesses in 2020.
-It is important for both employers and employees to know the most common claims for workers’ compensation.
+Both employers and employees need to know the most common claims for workers’ compensation.

 8 Most Common Claims for Workers’ Compensation

 Strain injuries occur when a tendon or muscle is torn or stretched.
 This can happen when using improper lifting techniques or lifting awkwardly shaped objects.
 Strain injuries account for 30% of workers’ compensation claims in the United States.

 Repetitive strain injuries can also occur from making the same motion over and over again.
 These types of injuries can be more challenging regarding workers’ compensation because the symptoms are more gradual.
 If you can connect symptoms, like pain and swelling, to a required workplace task, be sure to report symptoms.

 Sprains occur when a ligament is torn or stretched.
 It is particularly common on wrists and ankles.
 Sprains account for over 8% of workers’ compensation claims.